pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 application must somehow be able both to persist the events, and then recover the entities.

+Please note, storing and replaying event to persist and reconstruct application state is the primary capability and inner core of this library.
+The domain and application and interface layers are offered as a supplement to the infrastructural capabilities, and have been added to the library partly as a way of shaping and validating the infrastructure, partly to demonstrate how the core capabilities may be applied, but also as a convenient way of reusing foundational code so that attention can remain on the problem domain (framework).

 Database table
 --------------

 Let's start by setting up a simple database table that can store sequences of items.
-We can use SQLAlchemy to define a database table that stores items in sequences, with a single identity for each sequence, and with each item positioned in its sequence by an integer index number.
+We can use SQLAlchemy directly to define a database table that stores items in sequences, with a single identity for each sequence, and with each item positioned in its sequence by an integer index number.

 .. code:: python